J-CYN/Systems_VideoPlatform/README.md

 Tradeoffs:

 These choices have allowed for a level of maintainability.
 FlaskAPI is very readable and serves as the backend of the application with relatively few lines to maintain.
 Blob Storage is relatively cheap, even for videos, which can easily store the files for this project to a larger scale into the future without having to change the code.
-However, the current application runs on the Render free tier which limits the size of MP4s to be uploaded.
+However, the current application runs on the Render free tier which limits the size of MP4s to be uploaded since it often times out after processing for a while.
 This can easily be changed with an upgrade to my subscription, so it isn't too much trouble on that front either.

 Security/Privacy: